-The C-More Controller's Water Heater Management System (WHM) is designed to ensure that all water heaters in the system operate at maximum efficiency.
+The C-More Water Heater Management System (WHM) is designed to ensure that all water heaters in the system operate at maximum efficiency.
 This is accomplished by monitoring the Air/Fuel Valve position (VP) of all water heaters that have their sequencing valves open.
 Units with open sequencing valves are called enabled units.
 Units with closed sequencing valves are called disabled units.
 Units which are unable to function, due to a fault or user intervention, are called offline units.
-When there is minimal or no demand for hot water, the sequencing valve for one unit will be open.
-As system load increases, the WHM will open the sequencing valves on additional heaters.
+When there is minimal or no demand for hot water, the sequencing valves on additional heaters.
 A simplified block diagram of multiple water heaters connected to a WHM is shown in Figure 8-1.